Advising and Registration Periods

-Students are responsible for verifying their official schedules in SIS.
+Students are responsible for verifying their schedules in SIS.
 Students are encouraged to retain a copy of their schedule for their records.
-In addition, students are advised to check their schedules after performing online registration changes (adding and dropping courses) to ensure accuracy.
-It is also recommended that students review their schedule prior to the add, drop and withdrawal deadlines.
+In addition, students are advised to check their schedules after performing online registration changes (adding and/or dropping courses) to ensure accuracy.
+It is also recommended that students review their schedule prior to the add, drop, and withdrawal deadlines.
 Changes to a student’s schedule will not be approved after these deadlines have passed.
 Failure to review and retain a copy of their registration confirmation will not be considered grounds for approving exceptions to these deadlines.

 Intersession and Summer Special Registration Information

 Summer and intersession opportunities, such as JHU-sponsored study abroad courses and career exploration courses, may have special registration deadlines, fees, and procedures.
 Please see the Intersession or Summer Programs websites for additional information.